-TEL calculates unit prices in accordance with the methodology specified in each Fund's governing document which follows industry best practice.
-Unit prices are calculated daily except for the Fisher Funds Institutional Property Fund unit price which is calculated monthly1.
-For the purposes of determining the unit prices, the individual assets held within each Fund are valued each business day, with exceptions for certain assets such as direct property investments where a monthly valuation is appropriate due to the illiquid nature of the assets.
+TEL calculates unit prices in accordance with TEL unit pricing policy and methodology and the methodology specified in each Fund's governing document which follows industry best practice.
+Unit prices are calculated daily except for the Fisher Funds Institutional Property Fund unit price which is calculated monthly^{1.} For the purposes of determining the unit prices, the individual assets held within each Fund are valued each business day, with exceptions for certain assets such as direct property investments where a monthly valuation is appropriate due to the illiquid nature of the assets, or for private equity investments where a quarterly valuation is appropriate due to the illiquid nature of the assets.